Arun-Tomar13/MedBot/README.md

 - Utilizes a GPT-2 model for generating conversational responses.
 - Streamlit-based web interface for easy accessibility.
 - Supports natural language processing (NLTK) for tokenization and stopword removal.

+## Preview
+Here are some screenshots of MedBot in action:

 ## Tech Stack
 - **Frontend**: Streamlit